Greetings and Salutations;

 I am going to note here that the examples I have listed here not only exhibit the characteristics I spoke of earlier, but in every case they highlight the cowardice of the attackers.
 In the case of the mass shootings, the murderers always choose soft targets that are unlikely to have a defense against them.
 In addition, a very common theme of the attacks on Asian Americans is that it is nearly ALWAYS a younger, white guy who attacks an older, more vulnerable, Asian American.
 Often these are sneak attacks, so the target never knows what is coming until they are struck.
 Even the events of January 6, 2021 have aspects of this cowardly behavior.
 As multiple videos of the events show us, the insurrectionists that breached the Capitol did so against a small force of lightly-armed officers who did the best they could in many cased, but had no chance of holding the mob back.
 The officers were not only outnumbered by 4 or 5 to one, but, it appears that some of them actually were supportive of the insurrection, and so both opened the gates to allow the mob in, but took no actions to keep any damage from happening.
 We have recordings of that same mob rampaging through the Capitol, looking for the Vice President – with the express goal of hanging him on the pictured gallows.
 They were also looking for any Democrats they could find, to kidnap them, give them a Kangaroo Court hearing, and then kill them.
 It was only by some significant luck, and the efforts of the Capitol Police, and the other LEOs there that we did not see televised images of our elected officials being murdered.

-Speaking of which, the trial of the cop who murdered Mr Floyd started last week.
+Speaking of which, the trial of the cop, named Chauvin, who murdered Mr Floyd started last week.
 The events of that day when Mr. Floyd was killed and his execution was recorded and broadcast to the Net – where it will live forever – are a perfect demonstration of several of my points about a culture of violence.
 Mr. Floyd was stereotyped as a big, black Monster, who was putting every cop’s life there in danger.
-In spite of the fact that the restraint hold that chauvin used on him, that caused his death, was not legal under the department’s guidelines, it did not change his attitude at all.
-The striking thing about that video is the reality that looking a chauvin, he had the emotional reaction of a person killing a cockroach, not at all that of a person taking the life of another person.
+In spite of the fact that the restraint hold that Chauvin used on him, that caused his death, was not legal under the department’s guidelines, it did not change his attitude that he was handling the situation properly, at all.
+The striking thing about that video is the reality that looking at Chauvin, he had the emotional reaction of a person killing a cockroach, not at all that of a person taking the life of another person.
 He showed lack of empathy, intolerance, hate, and a willingness to use deadly force well beyond any sane limits.

 We have had so many examples, I could go on for page after page relating them.
 However, again, they are preserved in the Net, and a search engine query will bring up reading material to cover days, if not months.